2.1 Material Accounting Policies

 2.1.9.a Recognition, classification, measurements and derecognition of Financial Assets Financial assets include cash and cash equivalents, trade and other receivables, investments in securities and other eligible current and non-current assets.

-At initial recognition, all financial assets are measured at fair value except for trade receivable that that initially measured at transaction price.
+At initial recognition, all financial assets are measured at fair value except for trade receivable that initially measured at transaction price.
 Transaction costs is adjusted to the initial fair value where financial assets are not classified as subsequently measured at fair value through profit or loss.

 Financial assets are subsequently classified and measured under one of the following three categories according to the purpose for which they are held and contractual cash flow characteristics.
 Financial assets are reclassified only when the purpose for which they are held changes.
 Financial assets are derecognised when the right to cash flows from the financial asset expires or when the financial asset is transferred resulting in transfer of significant risks and rewards to the buyer.
-Where significant risks and rewards are retained on transfer of a financial asset, the financial asset is not derecognised, and a financial liability is recognised
+Where significant risks and rewards are retained on transfer of a financial asset, the financial asset is not derecognised, and a financial liability is recognised for the consideration received.
+Where the transfer of financial asset results in partial transfer of risks and rewards, the asset is derecognised if the buyer obtains the right to sell the asset to third party unilaterally without attaching any conditions else the financial asset continues to be recognised to the extent of continuing involvement.

 2.1.9. a.i Financial Assets at amortised cost